Computer-Assisted Cognitive Stimulation Therapy (1)

 • Visual field deficits: anopsias and scotomas (anopsia – loss of vision for a period of time without affecting the receptor apparatus, scotoma – visual impairment characterized by blind spots in the individual’s visual field).

-The technology used makes cognitive stimulation treatment patient-centered and tailored to individual deficits.
-Years of research, testing, and adaptation have optimized the software used for treating cognitive deficits at all stages of recovery and at any age.
-Computer-assisted cognitive stimulation therapy is available to help patients improve cognitive functions such as attention, memory, executive functions, and visual field.
+The technology used makes the cognitive stimulation treatment centered on the patient and customized according to individual deficits.
+Years of research, testing and adaptation have made the software used optimal for its use in treating cognitive deficits, at all stages of recovery and at any age.
+Computer-assisted cognitive stimulation therapy is available to help patients improve cognitive functions such as: attention, memory, executive functions, and visual field.
 This type of therapy can also be applied to children and adolescents.

 Therapeutic indications: